-Wine Making and Notes: The difference between the older and younger blocks here is always pretty amazing to people.
-As the vines continue to age these older vines continue to sink deep root systems into the soft sandstone subsoil.
+The difference between the older and younger blocks here is always pretty amazing to people.
 Our water is spring fed and very minerally in nature.
 That is what these older vines have tapped into and that is what they pull up and put into the fruit.
 Savory and bringing in both black and red fruit spectrums so this has a wide range in the mid-palate.
 Ultimately this wine is defined by the mineral laden "ribbon" that intertwines the fruit and carries the flavors onto the sinewy tannin structure underlying the wine.
 This is refined and elegant while still being surprisingly broad shouldered.
-32% new barrel.

-Production: 679 cases bottled.
+Production: 1,056 cases bottled.